Labour Day 2020

 With their passion and dedication to the health, wellness and safety of their patients and clients, ONA members play a vital role in strengthening their communities and the labour movement.
 As patient advocates, ONA members – RNs, nurse practitioners, registered practical nurses and health-care professionals – are committed to speaking out about many issues that directly affect their ability to deliver high quality care.

-If you or your Local will be participating in Labour Day activities in your community let us know by emailing email@example.com and we will post the details here for other ONA members.
-We also invite you to submit any photos from your event - be sure to include the names and Local number with your submission.
+If you or your Local will be participating in Labour Day activities, let us know by emailing firstname.lastname@example.org and we will post the details here for other ONA members.

 We have developed several tools and resources that can help you increase awareness and promote positive change.
 Click here to learn more or email email@example.com for help executing public awareness and advocacy campaigns.